TheJouelS/TheJouelS/README.md

 ## Hi there 👋

-University student of video game production and design, specializing in Unity development, tools programming and gameplay systems.
+I'm Joel Iglesias, an university student of video game production and design, specializing in Unity development, tools programming and gameplay systems.
 Experienced with Unity and the C# language, with a strong passion for creating innovative, user-centered interactive experiences.